-- (5) The Plan of Operations consists of a map of the land and plantations involved, a description and statement indicating their present condition, proposals for planting, thinning and felling in each of the next two five-year periods, and details of how and in what order of priority this work will be done.
-Annual record forms are provided to indicate the progress of the work. - (6) Forestry Commission Officers will be glad to carry out a preliminary inspection of the woodlands and to advise the owner or his representative on the general lines to be followed in drafting the Plan.
-The actual preparation of the
+- (4) The Plan of Operations consists of a map of the land and plantations involved, a description and statement indicating their present condition, proposals for planting, thinning and felling in each of the next two five-year periods, and details of how and in what order of priority this work will be done.
+Annual record forms are provided to indicate the progress of the work. - (5) Forestry Commission Officers will be glad to carry out a preliminary inspection of the woodlands and to advise the owner or his representative on the general lines to be followed in drafting the Plan.
+The actual preparation of the Plan and the proposed prescriptions of work to be done, however, rest entirely with the owner.
+It should be noted that Dedication or participation in the

-Plan and the proposed prescriptions of work to be done, however, rest entirely with the owner.
-It should be noted that Dedication or participation in the Approved Woodlands Scheme requires prior approval of the Plan by the Forestry Commission.
+Approved Woodlands Scheme requires prior approval of the Plan by the Forestry Commission.
 Consequently a measure of consultation with the local District Officer is advisable during the preparation of the Plan.

-- (7) In Dedication schemes, when a draft plan of operations has been agreed and a dedication agreement/covenant has been executed, grants become payable.
-Principal copies of the plan are subsequently prepared and signed by both parties.
-In Approved Woodlands schemes, grants for work done become payable when the Plan of Operations has been signed by both parties. - (8) Both for Dedication and the Approved Woodlands scheme, three copies of the approved Plan are required.
+- (6) In Dedication schemes, when a plan of operations has been approved and a dedication agreement/covenant has been executed, grants become payable.
+In Approved Woodlands schemes, grants for work done become payable when the Plan of Operations has been signed by both parties. - (7) Both for Dedication and the Approved Woodlands scheme, three copies of the approved Plan are required.
 The first is deposited in the Conservancy office, the second is for the owner and the third is for the Forestry Commission Officer responsible for the private woodlands work in that area.
 The procedure is for the owner to draw up a draft and forward a copy to the Conservator of Forests or District Officer for the area.
-After any necessary amendments have been agreed, the owner is required to provide three signed copies of the plan and map(s) (see para.
+After any necessary amendments have been agreed, the owner is required to provide three signed fair copies of the plan and map(s) (see para.
 27), one of which will be returned to him for his retention having been certified that it meets with the Commissioners' approval.
-In some cases owners may not have adequate facilities for the production of copies of the plan and maps and the Commission is prepared to undertake this work on payment of a fee. - (9) At the discretion of the Forestry Commission an inspection will be made of the year's work some time during the forest year, in order that the necessary grants may be paid. - (10) It is essential that plans of operations should always be current.
-Early in the fifth year details of the following five years' work will be submitted by the owner for the approval of the Conservator and early in the tenth year the plan will be completely renewed. - (11) The requisite forms and loose leaf binder are supplied free of charge.
+In some cases owners may not have adequate facilities for the production of copies of the plan and maps and the Commission is prepared to undertake this work on payment of a fee for typing and reproduction. - (8) At the discretion of the Forestry Commission an inspection will be made of the year's work some time during the forest year, in order that the necessary grants may be paid. - (9) It is essential that plans of operations should always be current.
+Early in the fifth year details of the following five years' work will be submitted by the owner for the approval of the Conservator and early in the tenth year the owner should make arrangements for the preparation of a full ten year renewal.
+The Forestry Commission will normally remind owners that a revision or renewal is shortly due, but it is the owner's responsibility entirely to take the necessary action in good time whether or not he is reminded by the Commission. - (10) The requisite forms and loose leaf binder are supplied free of charge.
 Extra sheets of any individual form will also be issued as required.
+Owners should ensure that they use metricated forms when revising or renewing their plan of operations.